 |Attendance||UCAS code||Year of entry|

-This course will enable you to explore the medium of film, developing your own filmmaking practice while acquiring the skills required to work professionally in the sector.
-It will help you to engage with innovative, ambitious ideas and develop these into successful films, while exploring and critiquing all aspects of filmmaking production.
+Based in our Department of Film, this course enables you to explore the medium of film, developing your own filmmaking practice while acquiring skills for working professionally.
+You will engage with innovative, ambitious ideas, developing successful films as group and individual projects, and gain a practical knowledge of filmmaking production.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 The emphasis in this module is on developing a number of short film works in both production units and individually as an integral part of an introduction to the programme and its expectations.
 You are introduced to a range of approaches to filmmaking, supported by inductions to the key areas of film resources.
 The module also provides support for the development of research enquiry.